 Further details can be found on the

-Cuba Sanctions page of the United States' Office of Foreign Assets Control website.
+Cuba Sanctions page of the US Office of Foreign Assets Control website.

 Visa Waiver Program (VWP) and the Electronic System for Travel Authorisation (ESTA)